cMardikas/mScreenshot/README.md

 nmap -Pn -n  --script=[folder location where scripts got saved] -sV -v [subnet to be scanned]

+If folder where scripts are located is /home/someuser/scripts and scanned network is 192.168.1.0/24, correct syntax to run nmap is:

+nmap -Pn -n  --script=/home/someuser/scripts/ -sV -v 192.168.1.0/24

 The script drops all screenshots in the current directory.

+Have fun.